cloudfoundry/cf-mysql-release/docs/bootstrapping.md

 ## When to Bootstrap

+Manual bootstrapping should only be required when the cluster has lost quorum.

+Quorum is lost when less than half of the nodes can communicate with each other (for longer than the configured grace period).

+If quorum has *not* been lost, then individual unhealthy nodes should automatically rejoin the quorum once repaired (error resolved, node restarted, or connectivity restored).

-- Manual bootstrapping should only be required if all nodes have died.
-The cluster is bootstrapped automatically the first time the cluster is deployed.
+Note: The cluster is automatically bootstrapped the first time the cluster is deployed.

+### Symptoms of Lost Quorum

+- All nodes will appear "Unhealthy" on the proxy dashboard.
-- Nodes that are no longer a part of the quorum will report `Non-Primary` when queried with `SHOW VARIABLES LIKE 'wsrep_cluster_status'`.
-See [Determining Cluster State](cluster-state.md) for more information.
+- All responsive nodes will report `Non-Primary` when queried with `SHOW VARIABLES LIKE 'wsrep_cluster_status'`.
-- Cluster failure will occur if the cluster loses quorum (less than half of the nodes can communicate with each other).
-Once quorum is lost, the nodes will stop responding to write queries.
-See [Cluster Behavior](cluster-behavior.md) for more details.
-- If the cluster does not have quorum and the network is healthy (partitioning or latency are not to blame), then manual bootstrapping is necessary.
+- All responsive nodes will error `ERROR 1047 (08S01) at line 1: WSREP has not yet prepared node for application use` when queried with most statement types (e.g. select, update, etc).

+See [Cluster Behavior](cluster-behavior.md) for more details about determining cluster state.

 ## Bootstrapping

+Once it has been determined that bootstrapping is required, follow the following steps to shut down the cluster and bootstrap from the nodes with the most transactions.

 1. SSH to each node in the cluster and shut down the mariadb process.